Operation Trojan Shield: United States

 The first search warrants were granted by judges in May 2021.
 Initially, no arrests were made in the United States because of 4th amendment interpretations that prevented law enforcement from collecting messages from domestic subjects.
-However, the United States Department of Justice indicted seventeen persons (all foreign nationals, see court dockets here) under the Racketeer Influenced and Corrupt Organizations Act for their participation in "the ANOM enterprise" which spread the devices.
+However, the United States Department of Justice indicted seventeen persons (all foreign nationals) under the Racketeer Influenced and Corrupt Organizations Act for their participation in "the ANOM enterprise" which spread the devices.

 Legal challenges

 As of April 2023, multiple court cases have been brought in Australia to challenge the legitimacy of the ANOM sting operation.
 A judgment in one of the cases before the Supreme Court of South Australia has ruled in favor of the police, although that judgment has, since November 2023, been appealed.